 The Romans were aware of the existence of the Chinese State, although they didn’t know much about it.
 They knew the source of luxury goods (silk, medicine).
 They called the area of China Sericum.
 During the time of Marcus Aurelius in Rome and Emperor Huan-ti, both countries exchanged messages.
 In the 1st and 2nd century CE there was the Han dynasty in China (the Wang Manga rebellion and the Xin dynasty were transient 9-23 CE).
 It was a period of China’s political stability and development in all areas.
 The Chinese had centralized administration, an army, border fortifications (the Chinese wall), forts and large cities.
 The capital of the state was Luoyang, called Sera Metropolis by the Romans.
 It was probably a city almost as large as Rome, one of the largest in the world at that time.

 East Asia was unknown to the Romans, where the Silla, Kogurio, and Pekdze were fighting and defending against China on the Korean Peninsula.
-The capital of the state of Silla – Kwangdzu was one of the largest cities in the world, in terms of population and grandeur of public buildings it matched this city of Rome.
+The capital of the state of Silla – Kwangdzu was one of the largest cities in the world, in terms of population and grandeur of public buildings it matched the city of Rome.
 In the Japanese Islands, tribal chiefs supported by elites waged bloody wars by conquering fortified settlements with bronze weapons.

 In Indochina, the Dian and Dong Son countries, partially dependent on China, and agricultural Iron Age communities existed.
 Traded here with India and China, and sporadically Roman products appeared.

 In Africa, the Romans knew the Meroe and Aksum, their trading partners, perfectly.
-Meroe sometimes fought against Rome, his capital housed the temples of the god Apedemak, worshiped in Sudan.
+Meroe sometimes fought against Rome, his capital housed the temples of the god Apedemak, worshipped in Sudan.
 Axum minted its own coins and traded with Rome, and its main port – Adulis was a stop for Roman merchants on their way to India.

 The rest of Africa was inhabited by almost unknown inhabitants of the Roman Empire of hunter-gatherer communities, shepherds and farmers using iron, stone or bronze.
 They were still very primitive, the only more developed communities lived in Nigeria and Senegal.
-In Indonesia, Melanesia and parts of Polynesia, gathering, fishing and hunting tribes and primitive farming communities practicing taro, cassava and colloquia.
+In Indonesia, Melanesia and parts of Polynesia, gathering, fishing and hunting tribes and primitive farming communities practice taro, cassava and colloquia.
 They lived in villages or camps, and their culture was at the Stone Age level.
 In Australia, the Aborigines lived on gathering and hunting as they did 30,000 years ago, and like some of them do so today.

 Civilizations arising from Olmec influence developed dynamically in Central America.
-There were big cities here – Cholula and Teotihuacan, which could be among the largest cities in the world at that time, they had ritual centers and public buildings.
+There were big cities here – Cholula and Teotihuacan, which could be among the largest cities in the world at that time, they had ritual centres and public buildings.
 The Mayan culture was just beginning its development.

 The greater part of South America was inhabited by gatherer and hunting Indian tribes.
 Only in Peru did civilized societies exist.
 At the foot of the Andes, Mochica was a powerhouse.
-It was ruled by autocratic rulers who controlled the economy and religion, and were buried in rich tombs.
-The settlements were connected with ceremonial centers.
+It was ruled by autocratic rulers who controlled the economy and religion and were buried in rich tombs.
+The settlements were connected with ceremonial centres.
 In the south, the agricultural communities of Nazca and Paracas, the creators of the famous Nazca geoglyphs, developed.

-This was the picture of the world in the era of Rome’s splendor.
-It was one of the few centers of civilization in the world (next to China, India, Central America and the state of Mochica).
+This was the picture of the world in the era of Rome’s splendour.
+It was one of the few centres of civilization in the world (next to China, India, Central America and the state of Mochica).
 These areas of civilization were surrounded by peripheral regions that maintained contact with them and partly benefited from the gains of civilization through trade, diplomacy and war.
 Outside these areas lay a huge area of truly barbaric and uncivilized societies (without the pejorative meaning of these words), although having their own culture and tradition.
 Rome was among the most developed civilizations.
-In the course of the next 500 years he was to fall under barbarian blows (just like the Han dynasty in China) and give rise to the civilization of medieval Europe.
+In the course of the next 500 years, he was to fall under barbarian blows (just like the Han dynasty in China) and give rise to the civilization of medieval Europe.
 His culture has largely survived, having an impact on our lives today.